lightbend/model-serving-tutorial/README.md

 }
 ```

+> **Note:** The _Clean Up_ section earlier in this doc shows the `docker` commands to clean up this running image when you're done with it.

 ### Using TensorFlow Serving Programmatically

-The `tensorflowserver` shows how Akka Streams can leverage TensorFlow Serving REST APIs in an Akka Streams implementation.
+The `tensorflowserver` project shows how Akka Streams can leverage TensorFlow Serving REST APIs in an Akka Streams implementation.

 There is one application in this project: